isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    | v4-access-domain                       | 213  | fqdn                      | false       | false       |
    +----------------------------------------+------+---------------------------+-------------+-------------+

-Kea supports more options than the listed above.
-The following list is mostly useful for readers who want to understand whether Kea is able to support certain options.
-The following options are returned by the Kea engine itself and in general should not be configured manually.
+Kea also supports other options than those listed above; the following options are returned by the Kea engine itself and in general should not be configured manually.

-.. table:: List of standard DHCPv4 options managed by Kea on its own and not directly configurable by an administrator
+.. table:: List of Standard DHCPv4 Options Managed by Kea on Its Own and Not Directly Configurable by an Administrator

    +--------------------------------+-------+---------------------------------------+-------------------------------------------------------------------+
    | Name                           | Code  | Type                                  | Description                                                       |